snncoding/recipes/README.md

 # recipe Rest Api

--Unit test coverage is over 90%.
+- Unit test coverage is over 90%.
--Used Mockito
+- Used Mockito
--Validation is applied
+- Validation is applied
--Dynamic search created.
+- Dynamic search created.
--Applied CI/CD
+- Applied CI/CD
--Also applied auto deploy to heroku but does not succeed
+- Also applied auto deploy to heroku but does not succeed

 ----------------------------
 ## Spring Boot